Western Diamondback Rattlesnake

 Frequently asked questions about the Western Diamondback Rattlesnake

-How dangerous is a western diamondback rattlesnake?
+How dangerous is a western diamondback bite?

 What do rattlesnakes eat?